 A patient (center) is transferred to a medicalised hotel during the COVID-19 outbreak in Madrid, Spain.
 AP

-The worldwide death toll from the novel coronavirus pandemic rose to 154,188 on Saturday, according to a tally from official sources compiled by AFP at 1100 GMT.
+The worldwide number of officially confirmed fatalities from the novel coronavirus rose to 59,456 on Saturday, according to a tally compiled by AFP at 1100 GMT from official sources.

 A total of 75,538 deaths have been recorded, including 53,928 in Europe, the continent worst hit by the virus.
 The official tallies probably reflect only a fraction of the actual number of cases.
 Many countries are testing only the most serious cases.

 More than 242,000 people have been killed and 3.4 million infected worldwide by the virus, which has left half of humanity under some form of lockdown and pushed the global economy towards its worst downturn since the Great Depression.

 Worldwide, more than 788,000 people have been infected and 166,000 have recovered, according to Johns Hopkins University.
 Italy's death toll rose to nearly 11,600 — the highest in the world by far — but its rates of new infections were slowing.

 The shocking and heartbreaking video of the animal torture by the young psychopath sparked a wave of anger in Iraq.